 - Collaborate with other bloggers, as well as sharing their posts and commenting on their articles.

-- Transform readers lives, don’t just inform them.
+- Try and transform readers lives, don’t just inform them.

 - Be authentic and honest.